ks982579/ksulldev-astro/src/pages/notes/data-science/data-preprocessing.md

 In data science, we want to find features, we want to highlight the most important aspects of data.
 We aren't removing _outliers_ here, but characteristics, and hopefully unimportant characteristics.
 This comes from a question.

+RGB transforms to YCBCR.
+In JPEG, the first step is the colour space transform.
+Then comes the cosine transform which is very similar to the Fourier transform.
+So, to create an image from stored data, your graphics card does a lot of backwards calculations.

+Transformations change the representation of data.
+We do this for feature extraction and to present the data at the end to someone who makes the decision.
+Visualisation is very important.
+Types of visualisations are:
++ Relationship - graphs
++ Hierarchy - a tree structure
++ Process -> GERT Network
++ Patterns - heat map

+Reasons to visualise is to present data for a decision maker or to present data to sell it.

+Charts are usually involved in the transition of data to information.
+They change the representation of data in order to:
++ create information from data
++ make information descriptive
++ reduce information (can leave out features)
++ highlight important facts
++ reveal new information

+examples of charts:
++ histogram
+	+ plotting values of observations on x-axis.
+	+ represents frequency distribution of data
++ whisker plot (Box Plot) (yuck)
+	+ depicts groups of numerical data through their quartiles.
+	+ has lines extending from boxes indicating variability outside the upper and lower quartiles.
+	+ outliers may be plotted as individual points.
+	+ Particularly helpful for estimating the shape of the distribution.
++ line chart
+	+ display trends over time or categories.
+Points are usually equidistant.
+	+ the line shows interpolation, almost like there's a relationship between categories.
+	+ if there's no relationship for interpolation, don't use a line! use the scatter plot.
++ pareto chart (looks like histogram with line too)
++ scatterplot
+	+ presents an independent variable on x-axis (proposed cause / predictor)
+	+ presents dependent variable on y-axis (proposed effect / outcome)
++ control chart (line graph with horizontal thresholds)
++ matrix plots - like correlation matrix
+	+ useful to check correlation between multiple sets of variables.
++ burndown chart
+	+ Useful for controlling trend analysis in project's performance.
+	+ often used in agile project management.
+	+ A burnup chart tracks the change in scope in addition to the complete effort and provides a more realistic view if the scope is changing.
+More appropriate for changing scope.
+	+ **Earned Value Analysis** - looks like a burnup chart of expenses
+		+ 3 lines: Actual Costs, Planned Value, Earned Value (expresses value completed in project)
+		+ Total Schedule Performance Index is a ratio...
+		+ Total Cost Performance Indicator...
++ Radar Chart
+	+ displays multivariate data in 2 dimensions of 3 or more quantitative variables represented on axes starting from the centre.
+	+ relative position and angle of axes is typically uninformative.
+	+ The example has 8 categories of risks, and distance from the centre is probability of risk.
+It looks interesting.
+Other lines show effects (or impacts) a risk had on quality, cost and time.
++ Bubble Chart -> a 2 dimensional representation of a 3-d chart
+	+ type of scatter plot with additional set of values represented by _diameter_ of bubble. using additional colours may help group into categories.
+	+ often used to present risk, stakeholder analysis, or financial data.
+	+ 3-D charts are hard to make and visualise sometimes.
++ Heatmap
+	+ example placed over a webpage to show where people look.
+For example, when a button was coloured, there was a stronger emphasis to look at it, and it showed on heatmap.
+	+ crafty bastards.

+Pitfall between scatterplot and line chart:
++ scatterplot = have unordered or ordered independent variables that are not necessarily equidistant.
++ line chart = have ordered and equidistant categories instead of an independent variable.

+There's more rule to abide when using a line chart.
+You have to think whether connecting points with a line actually makes sense.

+Charts can easily be _misleading_ in particular, if the axis are not scaled in an appropriate manner.
+Additionally, if an axis does not start at 0, it can show greater changes.

+Also, outliers can have a dramatic effect on results.
+Outliers can make it look like regression explains more data than it really does and has a stronger correlation coefficient.
+Sometimes called the King Kong effect.
+You can look at a histogram to see that it should look like a normal distribution.
+A King Kong will be far from the normal.

+Additionally, do not trust a correlation coefficient without looking at the data.
+The professor shows 3 scatterplots, all with correlation coefficient of 0.82, which is quite high.
+However, one of the graphs has a couple outliers, one graph is clearly polynomial shaped, and the last is probably a good fit.

+To correlate data, you would typically assume a relationship between the variables.
+If you do not have a reason, it seems weird to run a correlation analysis.
+The professor makes statements about being careful with a correlation matrix.
+Basically, take high correlation with a grain of salt.
+If there's no actual reason, then perhaps the variables are not actually related.
+Correlation does not indicate causality.
+However, correlation can support a hypothesis of a relationship.
+However, would the variables still both be represented in the a regression or no because they have duplicate data?

 ---